-- We should carefully consider the effects of "balancing the interests" of the stakeholders in the approach to legislation. - We should debate the opportunities and means by which Parliamentarians (and others) can acquire a greater awareness and understanding of the challenges of sustainable development (where "living within environmental limits" means genuinely respecting those limits, as opposed to simply splitting the difference between them and other interests).
+- We should carefully consider the effects of "balancing the interests" of the stakeholders in the approach to legislation and explore ways in which we can better evaluate the equivalence of the evidence and arguments presented to Parliament. - We should debate the opportunities and means by which Parliamentarians (and others) can acquire a greater awareness and understanding of the challenges of sustainable development (where sustainable development delivers a healthy, just society, living within environment limits, while "living within environmental limits" means genuinely respecting those limits, as opposed to simply splitting the difference between them and other interests).

 1(c) Does the Parliament carry out its scrutiny functions at an adequate level?
 Does the Parliament carry out post-legislative scrutiny at an adequate level?
 Does Holyrood succeed in scrutinising the work of the Scottish Government adequately?
-Are the Scottish Government's arms-length agencies held to account properly?
+Are the Scottish Government's armslength agencies held to account properly?